Peter J. Otey

-Peter Johnston Otey (December 22, 1840 – May 4, 1902) was former Confederate States Army officer and later prisoner of war during the American Civil War, who became businessman, land developer and railroad executive before retiring and winning election to the United States House of Representatives as a Democrat from Lynchburg, Virginia and serving three terms before his death.
+Peter Johnston Otey (December 22, 1840 – May 4, 1902) was former Confederate States Army officer and later prisoner of war during the American Civil War, who became businessman, land developer and railroad executive before retiring and winning election to the United States House of Representatives as a Democrat from Lynchburg, Virginia, and serving three terms before his death.

 Early and family life

-Peter J. Otey was born on December 22, 1840 in Lynchburg, Virginia to Lucy (née Norvell) and banker John Mathews Otey (1792–1859).
+Peter J. Otey was born on December 22, 1840, in Lynchburg, Virginia, to Lucy (née Norvell) and banker John Mathews Otey (1792–1859).
 He was a nephew of Episcopal Bishop James Hervey Otey, and his ancestors John Floyd (a privateer) and John Otey (commanding Kent County riflemen) fought in the American Revolutionary War.
 He had at least three elder brothers: Col. Kirkwood Otey (1832–1897), Capt.
 George Gaston Otey (1834–1862) and Capt.
 Water Hays Otey (1837–1890).
 His father owned seven enslaved females and five enslaved males (including 20 and 30 year old black men) in 1850.
 Otey attended private schools in Lynchburg, then like his brothers the Virginia Military Institute.
 Shortly before graduating, he and his fellow cadets were sent to combat John Brown's raid on Harpers Ferry.
-He graduated on July 1, 1860 with a degree in civil engineering.
+He graduated on July 1, 1860, with a degree in civil engineering.

-Otey married Mary Malvina Floyd (1844–1915) on April 14, 1863 in Wytheville, Virginia.
-Their son John Floyd Otey (1872–1888) died as a teenager, although three daughters survived their parents: Mary Warren Otey Mitchell (1866–1946; who would become a charter member of the Daughters of the American Revolution), Nannie Louis Otey Miller (1869–1935) and Nathalie Floyd Otey Ward (1876–1949).
+Otey married Mary Malvina Floyd on April 14, 1863, in Wytheville, Virginia.
+Their son John Floyd Otey died as a teenager, although three daughters survived their parents.